MiniCodeMonkey/codemonkey.io/content/posts/2019-10-07-api-response-time-tracking.md

 ![Response time percentile reports](/media/percentile2.png)
 ![Response time percentile reports](/media/percentile3.png)

 So how are we using this data in practice?
-We have had a recent focus on edge case response times - when most API requests process swiftly without issues, but a small minority is triggering edge cases that causes extraordinarily long response times.
+We have had a recent focus on edge case response times -- when most API requests process swiftly without issues, but a small minority is triggering edge cases that causes extraordinarily long response times.

 By continously looking at response times broken down by percentiles, we are able to not only verify that our improvements to these edge cases are having the expected impact in production.
 But also ensure that that regressions do not occur.

 ## Bonus: Calculating percentiles in MySQL

-Calculating percentiles in a database efficiently can be a bit tricky since a sorted set is needed.
+Calculating percentiles in a database **efficiently** can be a bit tricky since a sorted set is needed.

 I am using a variation of [Roland Bouman's method](http://rpbouman.blogspot.com/2008/07/calculating-nth-percentile-in-mysql.html) that uses `GROUP_CONCAT(...)` together with `SUBSTRING_INDEX(...)`.